jfrog/setup-jfrog-cli/README.md

 | Important: Only JFrog CLI versions 1.29.0 or above are supported. |
 | --- |

-## Downloading JFrog CLI from JFrog Artifactory
+## Downloading JFrog CLI from Artifactory
 If your agent has no Internet access, you can configure the workflow to download JFrog CLI from a [remote repository](https://www.jfrog.com/confluence/display/JFROG/Remote+Repositories) in your JFrog Artifactory, which is configured to proxy the official download URL.

 Here's how you do this: